[ Main contents start here ]

 Acquired PrivacyMark (PMark) Licensed Operator Certification

-NICOS and ACOM have obtained PrivacyMark (PMark) certification from the Japan Institute for Promotion of Digital Economy and Community (JIPDEC) that evaluates the level of protection of personal information.
+NICOS has obtained PrivacyMark (PMark) certification from the Japan Institute for Promotion of Digital Economy and Community (JIPDEC) that evaluates the level of protection of personal information.
 Privacy Mark (P Mark) certifies that the business operator complies with the JIS standard for personal information (JISQ15001:2017), which has established a system to take appropriate protection measures for personal information.
 We are working to maintain and improve the level of protection of customers' personal information.

-(As of October 2022)
+(As of April 2024)